If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

 - Require device encryption

 Before the wipe, the user gets a notification and time to fix the problem.
+The data that’s removed depends on the type of device:

 Use work profiles to separate your organization’s apps from personal apps.
 You can offer and manage apps through your whitelist.
 Your users’ bring your own device (BYOD) personal space remains private and available only to them.
 For details, see What is a work profile?